DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 Select the frequency at which you want your test to execute.
 You can leave the default frequency of 1 hour.

-In addition to running your Synthetic test on a schedule, you can trigger them manually or directly from your [CI/CD pipelines][4].
+**Note:** In addition to running your Synthetic test on a schedule, you can trigger them manually or directly from your [CI/CD pipelines][4].

 #### Define alert conditions